 You do not need a smart TV to get streaming Netflix movies or YouTube videos on your screen.
 Many smart boxes can stream those services and more to an HDTV.
-The leading models are The EBox T8, Amazon, Apple, Minix with cheaper versions like the EBox H5, EBox M9
+The leading models are The EBox T8 V, Amazon Fire TV, Apple, EBox R99 with cheaper versions like the EBox Zennon, EBox Q Box

-As an example, the EBox H5, just £35, delivers thousands apps.
-You have 8gb of built in memory (which is can be increased via an SD card).
-USB ports and a easy custom menu interface.
+As an example, the EBox Zennon, just £39.99, delivers thousands of apps.
+You have 8gb of built-in memory (which it can be increased via an SD card).
+USB ports and an easy custom menu interface.
 Best of all though, as it’s on an Android operating system you get all the benefits that being on Android brings you.
 So if you don't need to buy a new TV but want smart-TV services, a separate, inexpensive Smart box is the prudent choice.
 In addition, smart boxes, such as the EBox T8, are able to stream 4K content.

 If you're an Apple household and want your iTunes collection on the big screen, only the Apple TV 4 can deliver that.
 No smart TVs have an app for iTunes.
 The latest iteration of Apple TV and includes Siri support for finding programs.
 However, it does not offer 4K ultra-HD support and has a limited number of streaming services.